Using SMART Goals to Adapt to a Demanding World

 And what was the best part?

-Well, there were a few “best parts” that came out of using SMART goals and some simplified worksheets over the summer.
+Well, there were a few “best parts” that came out of using SMART goals with worksheets over the summer.

 - My middle schoolers worked on their goals for a couple of hours every day, during the whole summer.
 This gave them ownership over their activities AND gave me time to get my work done.